 - Mirror your design in Cricut Design Space

-- If using an Explore Air 2 set your dial to ‘custom’, select ‘browse all materials’ and then search for and select ‘SportFlex Iron On’.
+- If using the Explore Air 2 set your dial to ‘custom’, select ‘browse all materials’ and then search for and select ‘SportFlex Iron On’.
 If using the Cricut Maker, the custom options will appear by default.
 Click ‘browse all materials’, search for and select ‘SportFlex Iron On’

 - SportFlex Iron On is placed shiny/colored-side down on the cutting mat